OpenMOOC/documentation/source/configure/moocng.rst

     MEDIA_ROOT = "path/to/your/media/files/"
     STATIC_ROOT = "path/to/your/static/files/"

-To copy the static files we are going to use the command **moocngadmin**:
+To copy the static files we are going to use the command **openmooc-moocng-admin**:

 .. code-block:: none

-    # moocngadmin collectstatic
+    # openmooc-moocng-admin collectstatic

 Change the permissions in **/var/lib/openmooc/moocng** so nginx can read the files, and the wsgi can read/write them.